MD-Sayem/project_350/README.md

 For admin panel => press the admin panel button at the top right<br>For data entry page => press the log in button

 This is the just the front end.
-The js files are not added.
+The js files are not added.They will be added soon.